Outline Planning Guide

 What this page helps you do first

-• Lock chapter hierarchy and naming before drafting
+• Plan chapter logic and section roles before drafting

 Why the contents page should come early